 With the ageing of the population, marriages follow a long-term declining trend, which set in in the early 1990s.
 It affects Austrians as well as foreigners.
 In 2008, the declining trend in the number of marriages came to a transitory halt at 35,200.
-After that the numbers increased slightly and reached 36,100 in 2013.
-The number of Austrians (both spouses) marrying rose to 27,100 and the number of foreigners (both spouses) rose from 1,900 in 2010 to 2,300 in 2013.
+After that the numbers increased slightly and reached 37,500 in 2014.
+The number of Austrians (both spouses) marrying rose to 28,200 and the number of foreigners (both spouses) rose from 1,900 in 2010 to 2,500 in 2014.
 The number of mixed marriages declined continuously from 2004 till 2009 to 6,300.
-In 2010 their numbers increased only slightly to 6,900 and remained constant until 2012.
+In 2010 their numbers increased only slightly to 6,900 and remained more or less at this level until 2014 (6,700).
 This may be taken as an indication that it becomes more difficult for poor Austrians (often with migrant background) to marry a third country citizen (legislative reform of family formation and reunification).
-Above all Austrian women who marry a foreign spouse are experiencing significant declines in marriage rates (-2,200 or 47 percent between 2004 and 2012).
-But also Austrian men marrying a foreign spouse experienced significant declines over that time span (-1,700 or 28 percent).
+Above all Austrian women who marry a foreign spouse are experiencing significant declines in marriage rates (-2,100 or 45 percent between 2004 and 2014).
+But also Austrian men marrying a foreign spouse experienced significant declines over that time span (-2,900 or 31.2 percent).